KingOfCaves/memoryGame/README.md

 If you just want to try out the application just click [here](), it will take you to a live version hosted by Github Pages.

+NOTE: The /docs folder is not neccessary.
+I only used it to store .psd files and sprite sheets.
+Feel free to check them out or delete them.

 ## CONTRIBUTING
 pls help
 if you can, thanks in advance